rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 date:   2026-03-01 07:00:00
 ---

 P.S.
 This is a speculative, scientifically inaccurate post, which does not surpass any state of the art .

-P.S.
 The problem between science and philosophy is that extremely implausible ideas like gradient descent are just right, and intuitive ideas like part-wholes have proven to be incorrect.

-P.S.
 Indeed, we  `must learn` from sutton's bitter lesson: given enough data, a brute-force algorithm like transformer, can surpass anything we care to invent.

-P.S There is no way to deny that scaling leads to increased performance.
+There is no way to deny that scaling leads to increased performance.
+And indeed, people have moved onto better things, for eg, `diffusion`, `gflownets`, and recurrent models of thinking.

----
 `At this point, all we can do is wonder.
+Were we wrong all along?
 And indeed, we have nothing respectable to show for it, even after half a decade (except APM by your truly)`

+---

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);"> A risky  bet  indeed. </span>